-Semester two: Elective courses
+Semester one and two: Mandatory courses

-The second semester aims to introduce and include students in the research conducted at the Center of Middle Eastern Studies `The Middle East in the Contemporary World´ (MECW).
-Students will choose three elective courses and one required methods course to begin focusing on their thesis.
-Two of the three elective courses should be on one of CMES main research domains:
+During the third semester students choose to do research internships, field work, internships or study abroad, for the first half of the semester.
+The second half aims to introduce and include students in the research conducted at the Center of Middle Eastern Studies `The Middle East in the Contemporary World´ (MECW).
+Students will choose two elective courses related to our research domains:

-A) Democratization and Social Development in the Middle East B) Environment and sustainable Development in the Middle East C) Middle East Migrations: diasporas and Minorities in Globalized Societies D) Religion, Processes of Interpretation and Identity formation in the Middle East
+A) Democratization and Social Development in the Middle East B) Environment and sustainable Development in the Middle East C) Middle East Migrations: diasporas and Minorities in Globalized Societies D) Religion, Processes of Interpretation, and Identity formation in the Middle East